 Flush the system using Purge mode.
-In Purge mode, the air to the gun is shut off and the system dispenses all of the fluid in the fluid cylinder.
+In Purge mode the system dispenses all of the fluid in the fluid cylinder.
 To flush the system:

 - · Use Purge mode to first empty the system of paint. - Switch to a cleaning fluid to continue to completely fill and empty the isolation fluid pump (K) to flush it clean. - Press the Do Not Fill button to stop the refill sequence: